 The San Souci Dolphins are a proud club that continues to grow for our members.
 We have a club meeting on the 3rd Tuesday of every month usually starting from 7:30pm, held at South Sydney Amateur Fishing Association; corner of Macquarie Street and Hastings ave, Chifley.

 Upon arrival you will often see Benny the Bartender serving drinks and Ali behind the BBQ.
 Grab a snag plus a drink and introduce yourself around, listen in or ask questions.
 Everyone is keen to talk about their latest experience or give a few spearing tips.
 The main part of the meeting starts around 8:30pm and goes for about an hour.
 We often have two or more new people come to each meeting.
-During the meeting we ask you introduce yourself, let us know where you live/spear, your experience level and what you would like from the club.
+During the meeting we ask you to introduce yourself, let us know where you live/spear, your experience level and what you would like from the club.
 This is a great way to help find a dive buddy to go out with in the near future.